Saturday, December 13, 2008

 All bats live on earth.

-Overall Good (good structure and true premises)
+Overall Good (good structure and true premises)2) All students in here are mammals.

 All humans are mammals.